 Are Santa's Visits Legal?

-A fat man in a red suit may have shimmied down your chimney overnight to leave presents (or, if you were naughty, coal) under your tree.
+In the coming weeks, a fat man in a red suit may be shimmying down your chimney to leave presents (or, if you were naughty, coal) under your tree.
 Though you're not likely to raise a fuss because the only thing Santa takes from your home is that plate of cookies, you might wonder: Is old Saint Nick actually breaking the law by coming into your house?

 According to San Diego criminal lawyer Peter Liss, Santa has nothing to worry about—at least in California.
 That's because trespassing involves entering a property without consent, but by wishing for presents on mall Santas' laps, sending letters to the North Pole, and leaving out milk and cookies, people across the world have implied that Mr. Claus is, in fact, welcome in their homes.